Advertisement

 A healthy lifestyle that includes a well-balanced diet and regular exercise can also improve life with psoriasis.
 Here’s how to get started:

-Having psoriasis increases your risk for certain conditions like coronary artery disease, type 2 diabetes and stroke.
-Research shows that following a Mediterranean diet, a diet rich in foods like olive oil, beans, nuts, legumes, seeds, seafood, fruits and vegetables, can reduce the risk of heart disease, diabetes, stroke and high cholesterol.
-Fish and certain oils, specifically options that contain omega-3s, can actually reduce inflammation and ease psoriasis symptoms, too.
+Having psoriasis also increases the risk for certain conditions like coronary artery disease, type 2 diabetes, and stroke.
+Research shows that following a Mediterranean diet—an eating plan rich in fruits and vegetables as well as olive oil, beans, nuts and seeds as well as legumes can reduce the risk of heart disease, diabetes, stroke, and high cholesterol.
+Fish and certain oils, specifically options that contain omega-3s, can also help reduce inflammation and ease psoriasis symptoms.

 If you notice changes in your mood, talk to your dermatologist for support group recommendations; the National Psoriasis Foundation is a great go-to resource as well.